Premises Liability Lawyer

 Whether a property owner owes you a duty of care depends on the circumstances.
 Our Santa Rosa premises liability lawyer can help you determine if it would be possible to hold a property owner accountable for your damages.

 Dog Bite Injuries and Premises Liability in California

 Dog bites and attacks are another common reason for premises liability claims in California.
-With dog bites, especially those involving children, it is extremely important to contact an attorney right away to begin building the foundation for your potential case.
-This is because dog bite and attack injuries can cause much more damage to small children and you will want the best possible odds of recovering adequate damages.
+With dog bites, especially those involving children, it is important to contact an attorney right away.
+An attorney can begin building the foundation for your potential case.
+This important because dog bite and attack injuries can cause much more damage to small children and you will want the best possible odds of recovering adequate damages.

 Possible injuries and health consequences include: